Mass media in Washington, D.C.

-This article gives an overview of the media in Washington, D.C., United States.
-As the country's capital city, Washington has a heavy and historic media presence.
+This article gives an overview of the mass media in Washington, D.C..
+As the capital of the United States, Washington has a heavy and historic media presence.
 Numerous of the country's main news outlets have either their headquarters in the Washington area or major offices in the area.
 Additionally, numerous local media organizations as well as international news companies have Washington correspondents that cover American political, cultural, and diplomatic news from the city.